uraniumreza/uraniumreza-blog/content/tunneling-your-local-servers/index.md

 _Read the_ [_documentation_](https://ngrok.com/docs) _for instructions on advanced features like setting custom subdomains, adding HTTP authentication, and a lot more.
 Here is another way of how you can do local-tunneling —_

 [**Expose your development application to the world without the hassle of deployment !!!**
-_Share your application with others before deployment using localtunnel or ngrok_codeburst.io](https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3 "https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3")[](https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3)
+\_Share your application with others before deployment using localtunnel or ngrok_codeburst.io](https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3 'https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3')[](https://codeburst.io/expose-your-development-application-to-the-world-without-the-hassle-of-deployment-9ce83f4542d3)